 - Fore Head Of Doom: We can't deny it.

 - Papa Wolf: He will go to hell and back to save his son.

 - Playing with Fire: He one of the few Belmonts to gain the ability to shoot fireballs from his whip.

 - Punny Name: "Soleiyu", his son, is a corruption of "Soleil", a French word which means sun.
 This name is corrected in Konami GB Collection Vol. 4.

-- In the Wiiware remake, he is now whipping with the same hand as everyone else.
+- Averted in artwork, the comic, and the Wiiware remake.
+He is now whipping with the same hand as everyone else.

 Appeared in Resurrection

 Although Victor was born in the 1800s, the Powers That Be pulled him to the year 1666 to assist Sonia Belmont in destroying Dracula.
 When he was young, he decided that he wanted no part of the Belmont family's job as vampire hunters, and ran away from home.
 As he grew older, he took up gambling and also learned of the arts of warfare.
 One night in the 19th century, he got in a fight with another man when gambling.
 As Victor pulled out a knife, he was suddenly transported to the year 1666 by mysterious forces.

 Victor was going to be one of the protagonists of Castlevania: Resurrection, along with Sonia Belmont, but the game was unfortunately canceled.